 Normally thought of as outdoor plants, Primulas are excellent indoor potted plants for winter or spring blooms.
-Although the Common Primrose (Primula vulgaris) can be grown as a potted plant inside, the favorite potted Primulas tend to be the more delicate species, with clusters of small blooms that rise above the crinkled and attractive leaves.
+Although the Common Primrose (Primula vulgaris) can be grown as a potted plant inside, the favorite potted Primulas tend to be the more delicate species, with clusters of tiny blooms that rise above the crinkled and attractive leaves.

 All delicate Primula should be treated about the same, and in no case should you expect a long-lived houseplant.
-Instead, think of your pot of spring-time Primula like your blooming fall Phalaenopsis Orchid: it's a beautiful visitor, but will not survive over the long term inside.
+Instead, think of your pot of spring-time Primula like your blooming fall Phalaenopsis Orchid: it's a beautiful visitor but will not survive over the long term inside.
 Once the plant has finished blooming, you can move it outside to a protected spot of your summer garden and hopefully enjoy a season of additional blooms.

 Light: They prefer brightly lit windowsills, but the fancy indoor plant should not be exposed to direct sunlight.
-When planting them outside, put in a shady or dappled corner.
+When planting them outside, put them in a shady or dappled corner.

 Water: Primulas need adequate, even, and regular moisture to thrive.
 They shouldn't be soggy, but don't let the soil dry out either.
 Look for signs of wilting.

 Temperature: Moderate to cool.
 Intense heat can cause wilting and plant failure.